ZirkonNetwork/StaffChat/README.md

 - `sc.use`
   - Allows usage of `/staffchat` for toggling and sending messages
 - `sc.view`
-  - Makes messages in staff chat visible to the player
+  - Makes messages sent in staff chat visible to the player
 - `sc.manage`
   - Allows the player to reload the plugin